via Git + pip

-ASCII, Unicode and ANSI art editor for Unix-like systems with frame-based animation support
+Terminal-based ASCII, Unicode and ANSI art editor with frame-based animation support for Unix-like systems

 Durdraw is an ASCII, Unicode and ANSI art editor that runs in modern UTF-8 terminals on Unix-like systems.
-It supports frame-based animation, allowing users to create animated ASCII art sequences with customizable frame delays and playback controls.
-The editor handles multiple color modes including 256-color and 16-color support, and can work with both CP437 (IBM-PC/MS-DOS) and Unicode character sets.
+It supports frame-based animation, custom themes, 256 and 16 color modes, terminal mouse input, and DOS ANSI art viewing.
+The editor can handle CP437 and Unicode mixing and conversion, with output formats including HTML and mIRC color codes.

 # via Git + pip